vaisest/caesura/COMMANDS.md

 * `--config <CONFIG>` — Path to the configuration file.

    Default: `./config.json`
+* `--log-time <LOG_TIME>` — Time format to use in logs.

+   Default: `datetime`

+  Possible values:
+  - `local`:
+    Local date and time in an ISO 8601 like format
+  - `utc`:
+    Utc date and time in an ISO 8601 like format
+  - `elapsed`:
+    Elapsed time since the start of the program formatted in seconds with millisecond precision
+  - `none`:
+    No timestamp

 * `--output <OUTPUT>` — Directory where transcodes and spectrograms will be written.

    Default: `./output`